 The causes for the deeper and cheaper root investments in the complex rotation cannot be discerned from this study alone, and might be physical, chemical, or biological.
-Both the mmoldboard plowing of the alfalfa crop during the fall prior to maize planting and the higher particulate organic matter from manure additions in the complex rotation (Poffenbarger et al. 2020) might have contributed contribute to lower soil bulk densities, demonstrated by the lower penetration resistance at planting above the moldboard plowing depths which were observed in the present as well as past studies (Baldwin-Kordick et al., 2022).
+The complex rotation may have caused reduced soil bulk density due to moldboard plowing of the alfalfa crop during the fall prior to maize planting as well as greater particulate organic matter from manure additions (Poffenbarger et al. 2020).
+Bulk density differences were supported by the lower penetration resistance at planting above the moldboard plowing depths which were observed in the present as well as past studies (Baldwin-Kordick et al., 2022).
 Neither system had resistances high enough to meaningfully impede root penetration, but the differences (0.1-0.4 MPa) are of a magnitude that could affect root elongation; a study done with intact soil cores found resistances of only 0.3-0.5 MPa reduced maize seeding root elongation by 50-60% in a sandy loam soil (Bengough and Mullins, 1991).
-Additionally, lower resistances could be indicative of better aeration, and possibly better water drainage.
-Indeed, the soil water profiles showed drier soils after planting in the complex-rotation compared to the simple-rotation in both years of measurement.
-This is consistent with the lower bulk densities of the complex-rotation soils reported in previous studies (Baldwin-Kordick et al., 2022).
+Additionally, lower resistances could be indicative of better aeration, and possibly better water drainage or higher water uptake by the plants.
+Indeed, the soil water profiles showed drier soils after planting in the complex rotation compared to the simple rotation in both years of measurement.
+This is consistent with the lower bulk densities of the complex rotation soils reported in previous studies (Baldwin-Kordick et al., 2022).
 It is possible that the drier soils drove deeper root exploration by maize in the complex system, or that higher soil temperatures promoted faster root growth.
 Additionally, some studies have shown ethylene build-up in soils can encourage thickening of roots and reduced branching (Moss et al. 1988).
 The better aerated soils for maize in the complex system may have contributed to both the deeper exploration, and a lower resource demand for creating the root system.
-A previous study that measured root length, rather than root mass, found that maize grown in the more complex system had higher root lengths in the 10-20 cm depth range compared to maize in the simple system (Lazicki et al. 2016), again suggesting that the root system of maize in the complex rotation achieved a more efficient root system with less resource investment.
+A previous study that measured root length, rather than root mass, found that maize grown in the complex system had higher root lengths in the 10-20 cm depth range compared to maize in the simple system (Lazicki et al. 2016), again suggesting that the root system of maize in the complex rotation achieved a more efficient root system with less resource investment.

-A greenhouse study took soil from the two rotation treatments’ plots used in the present study and homogenized it to remove the physical effects (Bay et al., 2021).
+A greenhouse study took soil from the two rotation treatments’ plots used in the present study and homogenized it to remove structural differences (Bay et al., 2021).
 The researchers found differences in maize roots even after soil homogenization.
-In particular, maize grown in the complex rotation’s soil had deeper and thinner roots compared to maize grown in the simple system’s soil, while simultaneously having less root biomass.
+In particular, maize grown in soil from the complex rotation had deeper and thinner roots compared to maize grown in soil from the simple system, while simultaneously having less root biomass.
 This indicates the effect is at least in part biological or chemical, and supports our findings in the field.
 Growing maize in sterilized soil would aid in parsing these effects, and certainly merits further investigation.
 Process-based models could also aid in supporting or refuting the hypothesis of ‘deeper and cheaper’ roots in more complex rotations positioning maize crops to be better buffered against unfavorable growing environments.

 Conclusion